 “So I suggested we change the costume.
 He shot back, ‘I can’t afford another thirty-five grand!’

 “I told him to trust me that it wouldn’t be like that.
-I went back to Andre [from AFX Studios] and told him that we needed to change the tights because Sub-Zero didn’t wear the armor or helmet like I did, but the first thing to go was the paint around my eye.
+I went back to Andre [from AFX Studios] and told him that we needed to change the tights because Sub-Zero didn’t wear the armor or helmet as I did, but the first thing to go was the paint around my eye.
 I hated that.”

 After only his fourth match, WCW altered the Glacier costume, and further legal issues were avoided.
 Ray Lloyd still owns the original costume, though.
 Just not the helmet, which he always hated.